 I hope these words resonate with others and help guide you through your life changing journey of being a part of the BECA community.
 Everyone’s individual stories joined together help paint the picture of our BECA community.

-Matthew McCormack, a long term committed BECA volunteer from Summer Camp Counselor 2018 to Volunteer Teacher 2019-2021 and Program Coordinator 2020-2021 to current Volunteer Recruitment Chair based in Bethesda, Maryland.
+Matthew McCormack, a long term committed BECA volunteer from Summer Camp Counselor 2018 to Volunteer Teacher 2019-2021 and Program Coordinator 2020-2021 to Volunteer Recruitment Chair leading him to his current position as Program Manager and Summer Camp Director.
 Since age 15, Matthew has committed himself to nonprofit education.
-Currently, Matthew works at The Children’s Inn at the National Institutes of Health as the Family Program Coordinator for Education making childhood possible and reducing the burden of illness through educational programming and opportunities.
 He is excited to share his experiences in Honduras and the beauty of the BECA community with all who are interested to support from afar or in person in one of our classrooms.